BoxCast • February 18, 2019

 Though you’re no stranger to video equipment, you don’t yet want to dive into the more complex tools.
 We understand that completely, so we’ve done some research and think that these toys are for you.
 Not only are these cameras and tripods more sophisticated than the ones we loved in our Starter Kit, but we’ve added a Production Tool to the line-up.
 For a little bit more information on how BoxCast works with Wirecast, watch this video.

 Why we like it: This camera is great for those looking for a professional look, settings, and features (such as 3G-SDI output, simultaneous record, and XLR inputs) but at a compact size.
-We've found Sony's picture quality to be the best of all the camcorders we've tested, along with excellent autofocusing capability.

 Why we like it: (See above)

 Why we like it: Wirecast is one of the most user-friendly software switchers in the game.
 You can easily switch back and forth between various camera angles and incorporate overlays onto your stream.
 Though you do have to pay for it, you can test it out with a free trial.
 (NOTE: Software switchers do require the purchase of a video capture card in order to allow your computer to receive individual video signals).

 Why we like it: Roland's highly popular prosumer switcher is an excellent choice for multi-cam live streaming for small churches, smaller corporate meetings, and youth sports.
 With 4 HDMI inputs, a built in audio mixer, and picture-in-picture capability, this devices offers professional features for producing a live event at a fraction of the cost.

 You’re a broadcasting all-star.
 You know your way around a video camera and are looking for the best of the best.
 We hear you.
 Check these out: